dgraph-io/dgraph/wiki/content/graphql/todo-app-tutorial/deploy.md

 `todo-app`, using which the deployment will be accessible.
 We can choose any subdomain here as long as it is available.

-Let's set it up in AWS, in the US region, and click on the *Create Deployment* button.
+Let's set it up in AWS, in the US region, and click on the *Launch* button.

 ![Slash-GraphQL: Deployment created ](/images/graphql/tutorial/todo/slash-graphql-3.png)

-While the deployment is spinning up, remember to copy the API key, as the same API key won't be visible again.
-Though, you don't need to worry too much about it since you can create and revoke API keys from the setting page.

-Let's also copy the endpoint, which is our GraphQL API endpoint.
+Now the backend is ready.

 Once the deployment is ready, let's add our schema there (insert your public key) by going to the schema tab.